Residential Las Vegas skyline

 VegasRebuild maintains an independently verified directory of restoration contractors in the valley if that's what you're dealing with.

-Beyond the NSCB license check, these starting points are more reliable than random Google searches:
+Beyond the NSCB license check, these starting points are more reliable than random Google searches when finding contractors in Las Vegas:

 Internal Links